syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Tables.md

 The following code illustrates how to apply and get the table styles in the table.

+{% tabs %}
 {% highlight c# %}
-//Creates a new Word document.WordDocument document = new WordDocument();//Initializes a new word document with one section and one paragraph           document.EnsureMinimal();//Adds a tableIWTable table = document.LastSection.AddTable();//Resets table with two rows and two columnstable.ResetCells(3, 3);//Applies "LightShading" style to tabletable.ApplyStyle(BuiltinTableStyle.LightShading);//Gets the table styles.IWTableStyle style = table.GetStyle()
+//Creates a new Word document.
+WordDocument document = new WordDocument();
+//Initializes a new word document with one section and one paragraph           document.
+EnsureMinimal();
+//Adds a tableIWTable table = document.
+LastSection.AddTable();
+//Resets table with two rows and two columnstable.
+ResetCells(3, 3);
+//Applies "LightShading" style to tabletable.
+ApplyStyle(BuiltinTableStyle.LightShading);
+//Gets the table styles.
+IWTableStyle style = table.GetStyle()
 {% endhighlight  %}
 {% highlight vbnet %}
-'Creates a new Word document.Dim document As WordDocument = New WordDocument()'Initializes a new word document with one section and one paragraphdocument.EnsureMinimal()'Adds a table Dim table As IWTable = document.LastSection.AddTable()'Resets table with two rows and two columns table.ResetCells(3, 3)'Applies "LightShading" style to table table.ApplyStyle(BuiltinTableStyle.LightShading)'Gets the table style.
+'Creates a new Word document.
+Dim document As WordDocument = New WordDocument() 'Initializes a new word document with one section and one paragraphdocument.
+EnsureMinimal()
+'Adds a table
+Dim table As IWTable = document.LastSection.AddTable()
+'Resets table with two rows and two columns table.
+ResetCells(3, 3)
+'Applies "LightShading" style to table table.
+ApplyStyle(BuiltinTableStyle.LightShading)
+'Gets the table style.
  Dim style As IWTableStyle = table.GetStyle()
 {% endhighlight  %}
+{% endtabs %}

 ### Table style options